How to Rent an RV for Beginners

 Rental pickup with Cruise America will be at one of their nationwide locations.
 There will be a familiarization tour before you leave with the rental to learn how to operate it and do a walk thru.
 You will do another walk thru when you return.

 Avoid these costs after the rental return

 Here are a few things to keep in mind so that you get your full deposit returned:

-- Cleaning- make sure you clean the RV according to your rental agreement to avoid a cleaning fee.
+Cleaning- make sure you clean the rv according to your rental agreement to avoid a cleaning fee.
 Treat the vehicle as if it were your own.
-Avoid tracking in dirt and sand by using a rug at the door.
+Avoid tracking dirt and sand by using a rug at the dor.

-- Damages- any minor damages will come out of your deposit.
-Any major damage will be covered by your insurance but you will be responsible for anything the insurance company does not pay.
+Damages- any minor damage will come out of your deposit.
+Any major damage will be covered by your insurance company, but you will be responsible for anything the insurance company does not pay.

 Empty holding tanks- be sure to empty the tanks according to your agreement

 Gas fees- fill any gas tanks to the vehicle and generator according to your rental agreement.

 Late fees- double check that you know exactly when and where to return the vehicle.
 Some late fees are by the hour and others may charge for a full day.